 Supporting Families Navigating the System

 Students and families need the support of school and district staff who are specifically compensated and structured to use language skills, not just staff who happen to be bilingual.
 These staff—such as the multilingual family liaisons employed by districts like Highline and neighboring districts Renton and Tukwila—become trusted bridges for communities.
-They don’t just translate messages; they guide families through the school system.
+They don’t just translate and interpret messages; they guide families through the school system.

 “We support families because there is a lot of misunderstanding, and it’s not just the language.
 It’s the system,” says Louis Trujillo, a bilingual family support specialist in Renton School District (RSD).